Credit-Jeeves/rt-image-jnlp-image/README.md

-This repo is for the building the image that builds images I.e. this container is run by the other image repo's, to build the images
+This repo is for building the image that builds images I.e. this container is run by the other image builder repo's

 Update JNLP image to latest